mdn/content/files/en-us/web/css/position-try-fallbacks/index.md

 - [`inset-area`](/en-US/docs/Web/CSS/inset-area) value
   - : Positions the element relative to the edges of its associated anchor element by placing the positioned element on one or more tiles of an implicit 3x3 [inset area grid](/en-US/docs/Web/CSS/inset-area#description) based on the specified {{cssxref("inset-area_value","&lt;inset-area>")}} value; the effect is the same as a custom {{cssxref("@position-try")}} option containing only an {{cssxref("inset-area")}} descriptor.
 - {{cssxref("dashed-ident")}}
-  - : Adds a custom {{cssxref("@position-try")}} option to the try options list, the identifying name of which matches the specified `dashed-ident`.
-If no custom option exists with that name, the option is ignored.
+  - : Adds a custom {{cssxref("@position-try")}} option to the fallback options list, the identifying name of which matches the specified `dashed-ident`.
+If no custom position option exists with that name, the option is ignored.

 > **Note:** Multiple options can be specified, separated by commas.